 Once, I had a client who needed some portraits done.
-She said she researched a couple other photographers before finding me, but when she went to their website galleries everything looked the same.
+She said she researched a couple of other photographers before finding me, but when she went to their website galleries everything looked the same.
 Nothing seemed inspirational or passionate.
 The lighting was the same.
 The backdrops were the same.
 They had a method and they didn’t deviate.

 That is not me.